 Santa Rosa Memorial Hospital (SRMH) demonstrates organizational commitment to the community benefit process through the allocation of staff time, financial resources, and participation and collaboration with community partners.
-The Northern California Regional Director of Community Health Investment and the local Community Health Investment Manager are responsible for coordinating implementation of State and Federal 501r requirements.
+The Northern California Regional Director of Community Health Investment and the local Community Health Investment Manager are responsible for coordinating the implementation of State and Federal 501r requirements.

-The Community Benefit Committee (CBC) is the board appointed oversight committee of the Community Health Investment department in Sonoma County.
-The CBC is composed of Santa Rosa Memorial Hospital community board members, internal Providence stakeholders and staff, external community stakeholders representing subject matter experts and community constituencies (i.e. faith based, FQHC's, mental health, homeless services, and education).
-The Community Benefit Committee reviewed the data collected in the 2019 Community Health Needs Assessment process to identify and prioritize the top health-related needs in Sonoma County for this 2020-2022 CHIP.
-The committee also oversees and governs budget, investments, populations of focus, and community-wide engagement.
+The SRMH Community Benefit Committee (CBC) is the board-appointed oversight committee of the Community Health Investment department for Providence SRMH.
+The CBC is composed of Santa Rosa Memorial Hospital community board members, internal Providence stakeholders and staff, external community stakeholders representing subject matter experts, and community constituencies (i.e. faith-based, FQHC's, mental health, homeless services, and education).
+The Community Benefit Committee reviewed the data collected in the 2020 Community Health Needs Assessment process to identify and prioritize the top health-related needs in Sonoma County for this 2021-2023 CHIP.